Satya0321/SQL_Project/README.md

 The actionable insights derived from this analysis will empower businesses to create targeted campaigns, allocate resources effectively, and maximize ROI from future promotions.

+## Other links:
+This project is taken from Codebasis resume projects.
+These are real-world and unguided projects.

+For more details check on their wedsite: [click here for website](https://codebasics.io/)